nextstrain/ncov/narratives/ncov_sit-rep_2020-01-29.md

 The only currently available sequence data for cases outside of China are the two cases from Thailand, five case from the USA, and one sequence from Taiwan, which are coloured here in blue, yellow, and green, respectively.
 The Thai samples are genetically identical to six Chinese sequences, including five isolated in Wuhan.
 Four sequences from the US share two mutations with the cluster of sequences from Shenzhen.
-The remaining sequence from the US shaoes a mutation with the sequence from Taiwan.
+The remaining sequence from the US shares a mutation with the sequence from Taiwan.

 <br>